 With that said, it’s still possible for you to “believe” that you have a genuine relationship with God, when – in fact – you have actually been given over to your own selfish and idolatrous desires.

 What an awful day that would be!
-Hopefully, you are starting to see why Christians are trying to point Pro-Gay Christians as well as all homosexuals towards the truth.
+Hopefully, you are starting to see why Christians are trying to point pro-gay Christians as well as all homosexuals towards the truth.
 If we truly believe that you will be rejected by God someday, the most loving thing we could do is tell you what you are doing is wrong.
-We simply cannot believe that it is okay.
-We love you, but’s it’s wrong.
-And if you have a problem it, don’t talk to us… Talk to the Big Man.
-We understand how it could come off as hateful and judgmental, but this all goes back to what I said at the beginning; it’s the result of not knowing God, and not having the right perspective of where we are coming from.
+We love you, but God has said that it is wrong.
+We understand how our words can come off as hateful and judgmental, but this all goes back to what I said at the beginning; justification of sinful actions and taking offense to what many Christians may say about this topic is the result of not knowing God and not having the right perspective of where we are coming from.

 *Fourth, if God didn’t allow us to struggle, then it would be impossible for us to have a relationship with him, and there would be no point of heaven.

 If everything were already perfect, then we wouldn’t seek after God because we would have no reason to.
 Likewise, if everything on earth were just a perfect as heaven, then what would be the point of having the reward of Heaven?

 It’s in our brokenness when we begin to seek God, if we choose to.
 The New Heaven and the New Earth will be a place of perfection.
 A place where there is no suffering or pain.
 This is a place where we will walk with God forever and ever.
 However, those who will walk with God forever and ever will only be those who are truly walking with God today in the midst of our sufferings.
 Do you have a desire to walk with God for eternity?
 Do you desire to have a true relationship with him?